luca-viola/facelock/README.md

 OS/X and Fedora+Cinnamon in the **facelock.conf** file, copy its contents in the screen settings panel in **Command to execute** .

-Save the settings and start tracking it.
+Save the settings and start the tracking.

+In order to lock the screen on osx, you can configure the command to execute
+as:

+`/bin/echo 'tell application "Finder" to sleep' | /usr/bin/osascript`

 ### How to install it on Linux
 The linux installation should be pretty straightforward.
 Use your package